Exploring Robotics and Self-Driving Vehicles with mBot A STEM Lab with mBot and Scratch Code

 mBot is a STEAM education robot for beginners, that makes teaching and learning robot programming simple and fun.
 With just a screwdriver and the step by step instructions and videos, children can build a robot from scratch and experience the joys of hands-on creation.

-As they go, they will learn about physical science, engineering, the fundamentals of block-based programming, and develop their logical thinking and design skills.
+As they go through the hours of hands-on activities, they will learn about physical science, engineering, programming, technology, and develop their logical thinking and engineering design skills.

 Engaging Turn-Key STEM Labs